EdernOllivier/GeographicalRecalibrationDue/README.md

 # GeographicalRecalibrationDue
 There is a geographical recalibration to be executed by GPS and IMU with a simple Kalman filter on an UNO/Due Arduino board.

-The fusion doesn't work properly.
+The GPS doesn't work properly.